nyvyn/nyvyn.github.io/_notes/2024-05-25-embeddings.markdown

 status: Revising
 ---

-# Tokenization
-Tokenization is the process of converting data (such as text, audio, video, or images) into smaller units called tokens.
-These tokens are then represented as numbers which can be used by mathematical algorithms.

-* Text Tokenization: Breaks down text into words or parts of words (subwords), each of which is assigned a unique numerical identifier.
-* Audio Tokenization: Segments audio into parts, such as phonemes or short clips, and converts these segments into numerical representations.
-* Video Tokenization: Divides video into frames or sequences of frames, converting them into numerical representations.
-* Image Tokenization: Splits images into patches or regions, each represented by numbers.

-These numerical tokens are then processed using algorithms to analyze, compress, and make predictions, enabling machines to handle complex tasks efficiently.

-# Embeddings
 Embeddings are high-dimensional numerical vectors that represent broader concepts rather than just individual tokens.

 * Text Embeddings: Capture semantic information from large corpora of text, understanding context and relationships between words and phrases.